gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 }
 ```

+which feels right at home for Go developers, and is an improvement over the style in use in the old C++ code where it was fully manual calls to new/delete.

-which feels right at home for Go developers.
-Still, it's more work than you'd have to do in pure idiomatic Rust or C++ code (or even C code with arenas for that matter).
+Still, it's more work than what you'd have to do in pure idiomatic Rust or C++ code (or even C code with arenas for that matter).

-In Zig or Odin, I would probably have used arenas to avoid that.
+In Zig or Odin, I would probably have used arenas to avoid that, or a general allocator with `defer`.

+## An example of a real bug at the FFI boundary

 More perniciously, it's easy to introduce memory unsafety at the FFI boundary.
 Here is a real bug I introduced, can you spot it?
 I elided all the error handling to make it easier to spot: